IPhone 16

 The iPhone 16 and iPhone 16 Plus are smartphones developed and marketed by Apple.
 They are the eighteenth-generation iPhones, succeeding the iPhone 15 and iPhone 15 Plus.
-The devices were announced alongside the higher-priced iPhone 16 Pro and 16 Pro Max during the Apple Event at Apple Park in Cupertino, California, on September 9, 2024.
-It is the final iPhone model to come with two available display size options, including 6.1-inch and 6.7-inch, as well as having a 60hz display.
+The devices were announced alongside the higher-priced iPhone 16 Pro and 16 Pro Max during the Apple Event at Apple Park in Cupertino, California, on September 9, 2024, and released on September 20.

+The iPhone 16 Plus was discontinued on September 9, 2026, following the announcement of the iPhone 18 Pro, iPhone 18 Pro Max, and iPhone Duo.
+As of September 2026, the standard iPhone 16 remains currently available for sale, but only with 128 GB storage.

 History

-The devices were unveiled during an event on September 9, 2024, marking the first time an iPhone release had been announced on a Monday.
+The devices were unveiled during an event on September 9, 2024, the first time an iPhone release had been announced on a Monday since the iPhone 4.
 It is also the first iPhone not to include Apple stickers in the box, as Apple removed them for environmental reasons.
 Stickers can be included if a customer asks for them at an Apple Store.

 Design

-The iPhone 16 is equipped with an aluminum design with a color infused glass back, except for white and black models.
-Like the iPhone 15, the device features rounded edges, a slightly curved display, and back glass.
+The iPhone 16 is equipped with an aluminum design and a color-infused glass back, with the exception of white and black models.
+Like the iPhone 15, the device features a flat frame with rounded contours.
 The iPhone 16 and iPhone 16 Plus have a vertical camera layout, similar to the iPhone 11 and iPhone 12, as opposed to the diagonal layout for iPhone 13, iPhone 14, and iPhone 15.
 The iPhone 16 and 16 Plus come in five colors: Ultramarine, Teal, Pink, White, and Black.